Updated: Dec 29, 2021

 The secondary color - This color is the second-most used out of the 3 and should go hand-in-hand with the main color.

-The supporting color(s) - Choose 2-3 colors to be used to add some flair to the first 2 colors and complements them well.
+The supporting color(s) - Choose 2-3 colors to be used to add some flair to the first 2 colors and complement them well.
 Make sure one or two colors are neutral colors (such as white or black) to round out the color palette.

 Pro Tip: You can use the website Coolors to help you choose!